 To harness the power within anger effectively, we have to remain aware of our heart — the part of us that is connected to others and to all life—while we’re angry.
 When we learn to feel the deeper impulses within the energy of anger, whether it’s setting a boundary or expressing a need, we can channel the intensity of anger towards accomplishing its higher purpose.
-We can use our anger to protect what we value, to stand up against falseness or lack of integrity, and to reach out for what we need.
+We can use our anger to protect what we love and value, to stand up against falseness or lack of integrity, and to reach out for what we need.

 Here's a perceptive article for men from "The Good Men Project" that touches on some of the hurdles men feel when considering therapy.